-Taxable items of individuals (except for sole traders) include housing and residential buildings, country houses (dachas), garages and other structures, constructions and premises, as well as land plots, beneficially owned by such individuals.
+Taxable items of individuals (except for sole traders) include housing and residential buildings, country houses (dachas), garages, parking spaces and other structures, constructions and premises, as well as land plots, beneficially owned by such individuals.

-The tax on property of private individuals is assessed based on the value of taxable items at the rates set out in a progressive tax scale: ranging between 0.05% for taxable items the value of which is up to 2,000,000 tenge and 2,946,600 tenge + 2% of the amount exceeding 450,000,000 tenge for items the value of which is over 450,000,000 tenge.
+The tax on property of private individuals (other than land plots beneficially owned by private individuals) is assessed based on the value of taxable items at the rates set out in a progressive tax scale: ranging between 0.05% for taxable items the value of which is up to 2,000,000 tenge and 2,946,600 tenge + 2% of the amount exceeding 450,000,000 tenge for items the value of which is over 450,000,000 tenge.